HOLEXA-LANG/HOLEXA-LANG/README.md

 > **HOLEXA was built entirely on a normal iPad using iSH Shell.**

 No MacBook.
 No PC.
 No expensive setup.
 Just an iPad, determination, and a vision.

-This proves that **anyone, anywhere, with any device** can build something great.

-If a full programming language — with its own compiler, package manager, standard library, and editor support — can be built on an iPad,
-then **there are no excuses.**

 *Code like a Dragon.
 Think like a Human.* 🐉

----
+**github.com/HOLEXA-LANG/HOLEXA-LANG**